Zoth Ommog Records

-Zoth Ommog Records was a German Industrial music record label which was owned by the parent label Music Research.
-The company was established by German music producer Andreas Tomalla (aka Talla 2XLC) in 1989 and later handed over to producer Torben Schmidt.
+Zoth Ommog Records was a German record label that focused on Industrial music and was owned by parent label Music Research.
+The company was established by German music producer Andreas Tomalla (aka Talla 2XLC) in 1989 and later handed over to producer Torben Schmidt of the band Lights of Euphoria.
 The label released albums for such bands as Leæther Strip, X Marks the Pedwalk, Bigod 20, Lights of Euphoria and Klinik between 1989 and 1999.

 The company based its name on the fictional character Zoth-Ommog in the Cthulhu Mythos.

-In the United States, many of the Zoth Ommog artists were released domestically under Cleopatra Records and Metropolis Records.
+In the United States, many of the Zoth Ommog artists were released in the US under Cleopatra Records and Metropolis Records.